konveyor/enhancements/enhancements/combine-direct-volume-migration-client-pods/README.md

 ## Summary

-According to the current implementation of Direct Volume Migration, we create the 3 reosurces on source cluster side - Stunnel Client Pod, Rsync Client Pod and a Stunnel Service ( to facilitate communication between the Rsync and Stunnel Client Pods).
+According to the current implementation of Direct Volume Migration, we create the 3 resources on source cluster side - Stunnel Client Pod, Rsync Client Pod and a Stunnel Service ( to facilitate communication between the Rsync and Stunnel Client Pods).
 The core problem being that the inter pod communication over the Stunnel Service is not encrypted as Rsync does not support encrytption, thus the data transferred over the Service is not secure.
 Therefore, in order to overcome this security vulnerability, we would like to combine the Stunnel Pod and Rsync Pod in to one single Pod and spawn the Stunnel and Rsync clients as individual containers inside this single Pod.
 Thus eliminating the insecure data transfer over the Stunnel Service by using localhost instead, inside the Pod.

 ## Problems to be addressed